-Maintaining the safety and health of UW System employees, students, guests and visitors relies upon the control of hazardous conditions and prevention of unsafe behaviors.
+Maintaining the safety and health of University of Wisconsin-River Falls employees, students, guests and visitors relies upon the control of hazardous conditions and prevention of unsafe behaviors.
 When the visitors are children, diligence to guard against unsafe conditions and unpredictable behaviors must be heightened.

 The workplace is typically not an appropriate place for children of employees.
-However, the UW System recognizes that employees may occasionally want to bring children to the workplace for brief visits, specific campus events, situational convenience, or family emergencies.
+However, the University of Wisconsin-River Falls recognizes that employees may occasionally want to bring children to the workplace for brief visits, specific campus events, situational convenience, or family emergencies.

 For purposes of this policy:

-"Child" or "children" means "a person under the age of 18 years of age who is not enrolled in classes at the university."
+"Child" or "children" means a person or persons less than 18 years of age, and not enrolled or admitted for enrollment in classes at the University of Wisconsin-River Falls.

 "Employee" means any employee who has responsibility for a child, as defined above, while in the workplace regardless of the employee's relationship to the child.

-"Management" includes supervisors, managers, managers of work areas, department chairs, deans, provosts, or chancellors.
+"Management" includes supervisors, managers, department chairs, deans, provosts, or chancellors.

 Responsibilities.
 Generally, an employee who brings a child into the workplace shall not leave the child unsupervised.
 Employees are responsible for verifying with their manager the circumstances under which children are allowed in their specific workplace.
-If management allows the occasional workplace visit of children to the workplace, both the employee of the child and workplace management must accept responsibilities listed below to protect the welfare of the child and the integrity of the workplace.
+If management allows the occasional workplace visit of children to the workplace, both the employee responsible for the child and workplace management must accept responsibilities (listed below) to protect the welfare of the child and the integrity of the workplace.